-The plants’ genus name, Aptenia, comes from the Greek, apten, which means wingless.
-This is a reference to the wingless seeds of the plant.
+The plant’s genus name, Aptenia, comes from the Greek, apten, which means wingless.
+This refers to the wingless seeds of the plant.

 The specific epithet is a derivative of the Latin, cordi, which means heart, combined with folium, which means leaf.

 - Baby Sun Rose Plant

 - Red Aptenia